 In June 2018, the Council adopted resolution 38/18, which seeks to begin a process to fully operationalize this prevention mandate.
-In doing so, the Council should 'work effectively with all pillars of the UN system on the prevention of human rights violations, with a view to strengthening system-wide coherence and contributing to sustaining peace and the implementation of the Sustainable Development Goals.'17
+In doing so, the Council should 'work effectively with all pillars of the UN system on the prevention of human rights violations, with a view to strengthening system-wide coherence and contributing

-- To what extent has the Council fulfilled its prevention mandate since 2006? - Is the UN Secretary-General's assertion that the Council and other relevant bodies of the UN have spent 'far more time and resources [...] responding to crises than to preventing them,' warranted? - Have there been attempts to move towards a more prevention-orientated paradigm at the Council?
+• Is the UN Secretary-General's assertion that the Council and other relevant bodies of the UN have spent 'far more time and resources [...] responding to crises than to preventing them,' warranted?18

+• Have there been attempts to move towards a more prevention-orientated paradigm at the Council?
 If so, how have those attempts fared?

-- Does a more prevention-oriented paradigm require merely a change in 'mind-set' among States, or does it also require new methods of work, processes and mechanisms? - How to ensure that the Council's work on prevention is coordinated with the other two pillars of the UN?
+• Does a more prevention-oriented paradigm require merely a change in 'mind-set' among States, or does it also require new methods of work, processes and mechanisms?

+• How to ensure that the Council's work on prevention is coordinated with the other two pillars of the UN?

-3. UNDERTAKE A UNIVERSAL PERIODIC
+UNDERTAKE A UNIVERSAL PERIODIC REVIEW

-REVIEW

-(OP5E, GA RES, 60/251)
+(OP5E, GA RES.
+60/251)

 One of the principal innovations of the Council at the time of its establishment was the creation, through OP5e of GA resolution 60/251, of a new type of mechanism: the Universal Periodic Review (UPR).
 The UPR was designed to respond to allegations of selectivity and politicisation in the UN human rights system by subjecting each and every UN Member State to a regular review, by its peers (i.e. other States), of 'the fulfilment [of its] human rights obligations and commitments.'
-The UPR is 'a cooperative mechanism, based on an interactive dialogue, with the full involvement of the country concerned and with consideration given to its capacity-building needs.'
-19
+The UPR is 'a cooperative mechanism, based on an interactive dialogue, with the full involvement of the country concerned and with consideration given to its capacity-building needs.'19

-According to the IBP, the UPR should, inter alia, contribute to: the improvement of the human rights situation on the ground; the fulfilment of the State's human rights obligations and commitments; the assessment of positive developments and challenges faced by the State; and the enhancement of the State's capacity in consultation with, and with the consent of, the State concerned.
+According to the IBP, the UPR should, inter alia, contribute to: the improvement of the human rights situation on the ground; the fulfilment of the State's human rights obligations and commitments; the assessment of positive developments and challenges faced by the State; and the enhancement of the State's capacity in consultation with, and with the consent of, the State concerned.20